Tyler Glasnow: Career

-Minor Leagues
+Minor leagues

+The Pittsburgh Pirates selected Glasnow in the fifth round (152nd overall) of the 2011 Major League Baseball draft.
 Glasnow signed with the Pirates for a $600,000 signing bonus.

-He made his professional debut in 2012 for the Gulf Coast Pirates of the Rookie-level Gulf Coast League in 2012 where he went 0–3 with a 2.10 ERA in 11 games (ten starts), and also started one game for the State College Spikes of the Class A-Short Season New York–Penn League.
-In 2013, he played for the West Virginia Power of the Class A South Atlantic League.
-He started 24 games and finished the season with 9–3 record, a 2.18 ERA and 164 strikeouts in 111.1 innings.
+Glasnow made his professional debut in 2012 for the Gulf Coast League Pirates of the Rookie-level Gulf Coast League in 2012 where he went 0–3 with a 2.10 ERA in 11 games (ten starts), and also started one game for the State College Spikes of the Low-A New York–Penn League.
+In 2013, he played for the West Virginia Power of the Single-A South Atlantic League.
+Glasnow started 24 games and finished the season with 9–3 record, a 2.18 ERA and 164 strikeouts in 111.1 innings.
 His 164 strikeouts were the most in a single season in Power franchise history, surpassing Will Inman's 134 in 2006.